Winterwolf365/git-streak/README.md

 Just some ideas, that i maybe implement in the future.

-- Fix known issus.
+- Fix known issues.

 - Add auto detect git repositories.

 - Add custom icon instead of the default tauri icon.

-- Make Appimage on linux, MSI installer on Windows and on MacOs make .app and .dmg work.
+- Make Appimage on Linux, MSI installer on Windows and on MacOs make .app and .dmg work.
 ## Known issues
 Windows:
-- Auto-launch on startup gets registerd in the os, but didnt work in my testing.
+- Auto-launch on startup gets registered in the OS, but didn't work in my testing.

 MacOS:
-- Auto-launch on startup didnt work.
+- Auto-launch on startup didn't work.
 - And when building with notifications support, i always got an error even with specific rust packages for MacOS.
 So they are disabled in the source code for MacOS.